ryndaniels/effective-devops/preso.md

 # Local Development Environment

-* consistent set of tools across the team
+* Consistent set of tools across the team
-* ability to quickly onboard new engineers
+* Ability to quickly onboard new engineers

 ---